jcaip/jcaip.github.io/about.md

 Hi there!

-I'm Jesse Cai, and this is my blog about random stuff - mostly ml/nlp/startups.
+I'm Jesse Cai, and welcome to my blog.

-I'm a machine learning engineer at [Cultivate](https://cultivate.com/).
-I graduated from UCLA, where I researched representation learning for NLP with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).

-In my free time I like to lift, hike and eat ramen.
+There's not really a central theme here, I just write about stuff that I find interesting.
+Most of the posts  here are about machine learning / nlp.

 Some of the more interesting things I've written about:
 <!--- Combining sentence embeddings and clique percolation to [cluster text](/Kernels-and-Cliques)-->